Category Archives: 2015 Films

 Smith has no qualms about playing unflattering characters.

-Shepherd is grizzled, abrupt, and rude, but Smith puts a lot of heart into her too, so that the audience senses her vulnerability and falls in love with her.
+Shepherd is grizzled, abrupt, and rude, but Smith puts a lot of heart into her too, so the audience senses her vulnerability and falls in love with her.
 With her sad protruding blue eyes, wrinkles for miles, and chirpy voice, Smith is fantastic at giving her all to the role.

-Besides Smith’s brilliant performance, The Lady in the Van lacks any layers.
-The story is well and good, but we never see many of Mary’s struggles- how does she afford food? how is she not sick?
-The film skims over the darker elements of being homeless in favor of a lighthearted tale.
-Fine, but what about her inevitable issues?
+Besides Smith’s brilliant performance, The Lady in the Van lacks layers.
+The story is good, but we never see many of Mary’s struggles.
+How does she afford food?
+How is she not sick?
+The film skims over the darker elements of homelessness in favor of a lighthearted tale.

 Other less important stories are mentioned but not fully explored.
 Alex speaks to what looks like his twin brother, but is it his alter ego?

 Young men come and go at night, so the presumption is that Alex is gay, and in the end, we do see Alex living with a man, but why is this so vaguely written?
 Why mention it at all?
-This story would have been interesting to delve deeper into especially given the fact that the real Alex Bennett wrote the film.

 Other side stories are introduced but remain on the surface.
 Alex’s mother suffers from Alzheimer’s, but this is not explored much, and Mary’s brother, who institutionalized her at a young age, offers no explanation as to why this was done she had a mental illness- but the brother’s motivations are not clear.